Fundamentally, a Graylog setup needs data in it. This article explains the basic principles of getting your data into the system.

 Message inputs are responsible for accepting log messages in Graylog.
 Some default message types are available by default in Graylog.
 But you might need to install additional plugins to enable Graylog to receive particular messages.

-Although we can’t cover all possible options and device configurations in this section, the following describes the fundamentals of inputs and the current best practices to ingest these kind of messages into Graylog.
-Some can be done native others need a collector.
-This section includes a few examples of various available collectors.
+Although we can’t cover all possible options and device configurations, the following describes some of the fundamentals of common log sources and the current best practices to ingest these kind of messages into Graylog.
+Some can be done native, and others need a collector.
+The following includes a few examples of various available collectors:

 - Ingest syslog

 - Ingest journald

 - Ingest Windows eventlog